QwikDev/qwik/CONTRIBUTING.md

 #### Branch Organization

-We adopt trunk-based development therefore all Pull Requests are made to the main branch because we do not use separate branches for development or for the versions we release
+We adopt [trunk-based development](https://trunkbaseddevelopment.com/) therefore all Pull Requests are made to the main branch because we do not use separate branches for development or for the versions we release.

 #### Good first issue